clqn/clqn.github.io/index.md

 ## music

 check out my music on my [bandcamp](https://clquine.bandcamp.com). i also made a [cheat sheet](./files/solfège-chart.pdf) for learning chromatic solfège and musical intervals.

+## wildlife photography

+i like to take pictures of spiders and bugs! you can see my latest observations (as well as my attempts at ID'ing them to the best of my ability) [here](./🕷️.md)

 ## stickers